baskuit/pinyon/src/readme.md

 * TypeList
 	This encompasses the union of all primitive types and types which are fundamental to the implementation of all other families.
 The short explanation is that these are the types you tweak to optimize performance.
 Support for `mpq_class` rationals as the `Real` or `Prob` type is the main exception to this rule, since arbitrary precision is generally limited to more theoretical contexts.
 * State
-Any simulator, game, or environment with a C/C++ interface can be wrapped as a state and subjected to Surskit's utilities.
+Any simulator, game, or environment with a C/C++ interface can be wrapped as a state and subjected to Pinyon's utilities.
 * Model
 Anything that provides a value and/or policy estimate for a state.
 It is generally expected that this information will be used in a tree search to produce a more refined result.
 The three most popular and generally successful approaches are listed below with their exemplars in Chess:
 	* Heuristic (Stockfish < 12)